Rookie MWD Ssoto trains to be mission ready

 |0

-This work, Rookie MWD Ssoto trains to be mission ready [Image 8 of 8], by Cynthia Griggs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Rookie MWD Ssoto trains to be mission ready, by Cynthia Griggs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT